 SIDDHIDATRI PUJA (Navratri Puja)

-On the ninth day of Navratri Goddess Siddhidatriwho is the ninth manifestation of the Goddess Parvatiis worshipped.
+On the ninth day of Navratri Goddess Siddhidatri; who is the 9th manifestation of the NavaDurga is worshipped.
 As her name suggests she is the Goddess who imparts knowledge and all types of perfections(Siddhis) to her devotees.

 According to the scriptures there are 8 types of Siddhis – Anima, Mahima, Garima, Laghima, Prapti, Prakyamya, Inshitva, Vashitva.
-She is one of the glorious aspects of Navdurga.
+She is one of the glorious aspects of Navadurga.

 She thus appeared from the left half of Shiva.
 Lord Shiva was thereafter was also glorified by the name Ardhanariswar.